Rescattering effect on the measurement of K* spin alignment in heavy-ion collisions

 \section{Summary}

 In summary, we have studied the rescattering effect on the spin alignment parameter $\rho_{00}$ of $K^{\ast0}$ in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 200 GeV based on the UrQMD model.
 The results show that the rescattering effect gives a negative contribution to $\rho_{00}$ with respect to the reaction plane.
 The $p_{T}$ dependence and centrality dependence are also measured.
-The maximum deviation reaches as large as -0.008, which is significant compared with various theoretical sources and comparable to the current experimental precision.The results with respect to the production plane show that the rescattering effect gives a positive contribution to $\rho_{00}$, and the deviation is much larger than that with respect to the reaction plane.
+The maximum deviation reaches as large as $-$0.008, which is significant compared with various theoretical sources and comparable to the current experimental precision.The results with respect to the production plane show that the rescattering effect gives a positive contribution to $\rho_{00}$, and the deviation is much larger than that with respect to the reaction plane.
 This is mainly due to the momentum dependence of the rescattering probability of $K^{\ast0}$ decay daughters.
 These results indicate that the rescattering effect should be considered in $K^{\ast0}$ spin alignment.
-When preparing this manuscript, we noticed a study of the same effect using the AMPT model~\cite{Shen:2021pds}.
-The deviation they found is different from what we find from this study.
-The difference may come from the different implementations of hadronic rescattering processes in these two models.